Eric Thibault

-Eric Thibault (born August 22, 1987) is an American basketball head coach for the Washington Mystics of the WNBA.
-Thibault was previously an assistant coach for the Mystics since the 2013 season.
+Eric Thibault (born August 22, 1987) is an American professional basketball coach who is the associate head coach for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Thibault previously spent 12 seasons as an assistant coach, associate head coach, and head coach for the Washington Mystics.

 College

-Thibault attended the University of Missouri for his undergraduate English degree and was a member of the Missouri Tiger women's basketball team practice squad during his time.
+Thibault attended the University of Missouri for his undergraduate English degree and was a member of the all-male practice squad for the Missouri Tiger women's basketball team during his time.
 After spending three seasons as a practice player, Thibault moved into a graduate assistant role with the Tigers.

 Following one year as a graduate assistant at Missouri, the coaching staff there was let go and Thibault found another graduate assistant opportunity with Kim Barnes Arico and the St. John's Red Storm women's basketball team.

 Coaching career

+VCU Rams (2012–2013)

 Following his years as a graduate assistant, Thibault got his first assistant coaching job with the VCU Rams women's basketball team.
 Thibault only spent one year there before he left to go the WNBA coaching ranks.

+Washington Mystics (2013–2024)

+Assistant coach and associate head coach

 Thibault was named an assistant coach on the Washington Mystics staff in May of 2013.
-Prior to the 2019 season, the Mystics promoted him to Associate Head Coach, a position that he held until the end of the 2022 season.
+Prior to the 2019 season, the Mystics promoted him to Associate head coach, a position that he held until the end of the 2022 season.

-Washington Mystics
+Head coach

-Thibault was promoted to the Mystics Head Coach in November of 2022, following the coaching retirement of his father and previous Mystics Head Coach Mike Thibault.
+Thibault was promoted to the Mystics head coach position in November of 2022, following the coaching retirement of his father and previous Mystics head coach Mike Thibault.
+On October 23, 2024, the Mystics announced that they had mutually agreed to part ways with both Eric and Mike Thibault.

+Minnesota Lynx (2025–present)

+On November 30, 2024, Thibault was announced as the associate head coach of the Minnesota Lynx.